jquense/yup/README.md

 yup.array

 yup.reach
+yup.ValidationError
 ```

 ### `.reach(Schema schema, String path, Object options)`

 For nested schema's `yup.reach` will retrieve a nested schema based on the provided path.

+### `ValidationError`

+Thrown on failed validations, with the following properties
+ - `name`: ValidationError
+ - `errors`: array of error messages

 ### `mixed`